getfem-doc/getfem-doc-translations/doc/sphinx/source/matlab_octave/cmdref_gf_model_set.rst

   ``ind = gf_model_set(model M, 'add mass brick', mesh_im mim, string varname[, string dataexpr_rho[, int region]])``

     Add mass term to the model relatively to the variable `varname`.
     If specified, the data `dataexpr_rho` is the density (1 if omitted). `region` is an optional mesh region on which the term is added.
+If it is not specified, it is added on the whole mesh.
+Return the brick index in the model.

+  ``ind = gf_model_set(model M, 'add lumped mass for first order brick', mesh_im mim, string varname[, string dataexpr_rho[, int region]])``

+    Add lumped mass for first order term to the model relatively to the variable `varname`.
+    If specified, the data `dataexpr_rho` is the density (1 if omitted). `region` is an optional mesh region on which the term is added.
 If it is not specified, it